darlisagc/Ecosystem_digest/README.md

 Please note that all these projects are open source, and everyone is welcome to contribute!
 🤝 Open collaboration and community contributions drive our progress and innovation.

-Stay updated with the latest developments and improvements and feel free to explore, share, and collaborate! 🎉
+Stay updated with the latest developments and improvements!

+Feel free to explore, share, and collaborate! 🎉